Artists

 Duranty, Charles

-Charles Duranty, a poet as well as painter, is best known for his imaginary East Anglian landscapes.
-Born in Romford, Essex and self taught - he claimed that he had been thrown out of his art class at school - he only began painting in earnest when he was in his forties.
-Over the next 30 years he produced and sold some 1,500 watercolours fea...
+Charles Duranty, a poet as well as painter, is best known for his “imagined landscapes”.
+Born in Romford, Essex and self taught - he claimed that he had been thrown out of his art class at school - he only began painting in earnest when he was in his forties and needed some pictures to decorate the walls of his new home.
+Over the next 30 yea...

 -